-As from tax year 2012 brought forward losses of only five years may be utilized.
+Brought forward losses of only five years may be utilized.
 Under certain conditions interest income may be subject to special contribution for defense at the rate of 30%.
 In such cases the interests will be exempt from Corporation tax.

 In certain cases, dividends received from abroad may be subject to special contribution for defense at the rate of 17%.
 In certain case dividends received from 1 January 2012 onwards from other Cyprus tax resident companies may also be subject to special contribution for defense.